 Situated between the historic Berkeley Square and Bristol Art Gallery, The Square Club is an entirely unique setting for a small ceremony or reception.

-Founded in 1999, the Georgian town house is a private members club, formed to celebrate the arts and creative industries.
+Founded in 1999, the Georgian townhouse is a private members’ club, formed to celebrate the arts and creative industries.

-The Grotto, as it’s affectionately known, is the real hidden gem of the Square, offering a secluded space to relax and unwind under the soft glow of fairy lights.
+Afterwards, you and your guests can retire to the private walled garden to enjoy a tranquil drinks reception.
+The Grotto, as it’s affectionately known, is the real hidden gem of The Square.
+It offers a secluded space to relax and unwind under the soft glow of fairy lights.

-As the day unfolds, you and your guests will be treated to a fantastic three course meal prepared by expert chefs, a lavish reception in the award-winning cocktail bar and a happy night’s rest in one of the four-star rooms at the Berkeley Square Hotel.
+As the day unfolds, you and your guests will be treated to a fantastic three-course meal prepared by expert chefs, a lavish reception in the award-winning cocktail bar and a happy night’s rest in one of the four-star rooms at the Berkeley Square Hotel.